Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

 ### Responsiveness Testing
 - The website was tested for responsiveness using the Chrome and Firefox browsers and their associated Developer Tools.
 #### Chrome
 - A variety of screen sizes were checked for responsiveness using the Developer tools from 4K displays at 2560px wide, laptop sizes 1440px and 1024px, tablets at 768px, and a variety of mobile sizes down to 320px width.
-All elements maintained functionality and visibility in all scenarios.
+All elements maintained functionality and visibility in all scenarios, however, there were some issues with mobile landscape being able to fit all the componenets on the screen at the same time(see fixed bugs section below).
 Real world testing was also conducted on physical devices of various sizes to ensure integrity.
-No issue was encountered on these.
+No issue was encountered on these apart from the mobile landscape issue.
 - A Lighthouse report was run several times to gauge the performance, accessibility, best practice and SEO scores.

  - ![Lighthouse scoring Desktop](./assets/images/readme_images/lighthouse_report_desktop.png)